digitalist-se/drupal-operator/README.md

 This fork adds some new settings and possibilities, too make it more granular in it's approach, and also adds the possibility to use images from private docker repositories.

+## Prerequisites
+To work with this operator you need a Kubernetes cluster.
+Working with the examples in this operator you could use microk8s or minikube or something else for local development.
+Or you could have a production cluster - but please note that this is in alpha stage and not recommended for production use yet.

 ## Install Operator

 ```bash